Zero space left: Learn to clean up Mac's hard drive

 What system files can be deleted safely?

 Depending on your user habits, there could be tons of various junk on your Mac.
-Some of it can be safely destroyed because these files are either outdated or never been used.
+Some of it can be safely destroyed because these files are either outdated or have never been used.

 How to find your biggest space hoggers